A Complete Guide to Balkan Border Crossings

 Serbia – North Macedonia

 The Preševo (Serbia) – Tabanovce (North Macedonia) crossing is a vital link between Central Europe and the Aegean Sea.
+We took a bus from Skopje to Vranje and found the crossing really easy.
+The bus stopped at the border, everyone got off with their passports/docs and then went through individually before getting back on the bus.

 - Facilities: Duty-free shops, restrooms, and currency exchange.